Tal-lev/Tools_of_the_Trade/README.md

 ## Features

 - Adds Silver Spade (AKA NecroMel) as a new Axe aspect
-- Your Attack summons Zombies.
+- Your Attack summons Zombies and Omega Attack summons Mourners.
 - Summoning Reserves health that is released upon the summon's death or changing rooms.
   - Trait reduces the amount of health reserved
 - Cast teleports the summons to Melinoe's location